< Back to all blogs

 It’s important to remember that this only works if you have good warehousing practices.
 A well-run warehouse can pay for itself pretty quickly, but a poorly run warehouse is going to end up costing you a lot of money.

-The warehouse workers need to be storing the products properly so there’s no product loss to damages, and they need to practice good warehouse safety so you aren’t paying out insurance claims for workplace injuries.
+The warehouse workers need to be storing the products properly so there’s no product loss to damage, and they need to practice good warehouse safety so you aren’t paying out insurance claims for workplace injuries.

 You also need to make sure that the warehouse is in a safe location, with adequate security.
 You aren’t helping to reduce your transportation costs if you’re losing product to theft from the warehouse.